vishvAsa/kalpAntaram/kANe/v4/0/Additions_and_Corrections.md

 149 (twenty-five verses ) for a fine poetic description of this river and I. 162.
 61-65 for the confluence of Iravati with Sindhu and of ten more confluences of several rivers of

 northern India.'
-Column 2 under Konärka add " Vide Proceed
+Column 2 under Konārka add " Vide Proceed

 ings of the 8th Indian Historical Congress pp. Attro 153 ff. for an article 'Sungod of Konārak